 My long experience in singing is both helpful with that and any music number we embed in our plays.

-draft-ietf-core-transport-indication, IETF, core WG • Jul 2024
+draft-ietf-core-transport-indication, IETF, core WG • Jul 2025

 Abstract: The Constrained Application Protocol (CoAP, [RFC7252]) is available over different transports (UDP, DTLS, TCP, TLS, WebSockets), but lacks a way to unify these addresses.
-This document provides terminology and provisions based on Web Linking [RFC8288] to express alternative transports available to a device, and to optimize exchanges using these.
+This document provides terminology and provisions based on Web Linking [RFC8288] and Service

 Proceedings of the ACM on Networking, Vol. 1, No. CoNEXT2 (Acc: 18.5%) • Sep 2023